 The Alliance will reinforce, accelerate and support the implementation of decarbonisation strategies, providing an internationally coherent framework and guidelines in which to operate, supported by peer-learning from pioneering banks.
 It recognises the vital role of banks in supporting the global transition of the real economy to net-zero emissions.

-Launched on the 21st April 2021, with 43 founding banks, the Alliance is joining the UN Race to Zero and is the banking element of the Glasgow Financial Alliance for Net-Zero.
+Launched on the 21st April 2021, with 43 founding banks, the Alliance is part of the UN Race to Zero and is the banking element of the Glasgow Financial Alliance for Net-Zero.
 The Alliance is convened by the UN Environment Programme Finance Initiative and was co-launched by the Prince of Wales’ Sustainable Markets Initiative Financial Services Taskforce.

 About the Glasgow Financial Alliance for Net-Zero (GFANZ)